bgamari/ghc-wiki-import/records/name-spacing.md

-Is there are more convenient syntax for this? `b <.a` Note that a move to a different operator for function composition would make things much clearer: `b <~ .a`, where the unicode dot might be even nicer
+Is there are more convenient syntax for this? `b <.a` Note that a move to a different operator for function composition (see brief discussion of the dot operator above) would make things much clearer: `b <~ .a`, where the unicode dot might be even nicer

 ## Extending data name-spacing and dot syntax